 (2013) (ed.)
 Handbook of China’s Governance and Domestic Politics (London: Routledge).

-‘… an excellent handbook … I do not know of a book that better fulfills this goal, … (provides) a smorgasbord of concise, clear, engaging & accessible chapters’ (Teresa Wright, California State University, in Pacific Affairs)
+‘… an excellent handbook, … I do not know of a book that better fulfils this goal; … (provides) a smorgasbord of concise, clear, engaging and accessible chapters’ (Teresa Wright, California State University, in Pacific Affairs)

-‘… laudable & ambitious … heartily recommended as an introduction to a range of important topics, and as an excellent overview of the relevant issues & institutions’ (Jens Hein, Chatham House, in International Affairs)
+‘… laudable and ambitious; … heartily recommended as an introduction to a range of important topics, and as an excellent overview of the relevant issues and institutions’ (Jens Hein, Chatham House, in International Affairs)